 My side, your side, their side, we don’t know.

 What I see around me is that the machinery of the western world is running amok.
 It’s a vast and complicated system that no one is in control of.
-I see a militarist/imperialist/plutocratic caste that is doing steadily crazier and crazier shit to keep the machines running.
+I see a militarist/imperialist/plutocratic caste that is doing steadily crazier and crazier shit to keep the system stable, but nothing else.
 Meanwhile, everyone I know is arguing over what color we should have painted the machines last year.
 They are -Every.
 Single.
-One.- oblivious to the fact that the machines broke down like 20 years ago.
+One.- oblivious to the fact that the system went off the rails something like 20 years ago.

 If all they did was argue about machine painting, that might be understandable, but that is not the case.
 They are so dug so deep into their all-we-have-to-do-is-paint-the-machines factions that they don’t see that they have basically switched places with each other.
 The memes and bumper stickers that rail against Trump are basically the same ones that railed against Obama.
 “Obama is a Muslim” has been replaced with “Trump is a Nazi”.
 One side looked stupid when they did it, and now the other side looks equally stupid and neither of the realizes it.
 Again, it’s not about the politics, it’s about the foxhole mentality.
 Neither side will come out of their holes to listen to anything.
-Which is probably someone’s plan all along.
+Which was probably the plan all along.

 Both sides use the same hateful condescending language.
 Liberals are the new bible thumpers.
-“Trump Supporter” carries the same vitriol as the word “libtard”.
-Saving the world from institutional bigotry is great, but the tools that they use are the same right-wing fundie bullshit: judgement, ridicule, and self-righteousness.
+Saving the world from institutional bigotry is great, but the tools that the left uses are the same right-wing fundie bullshit: judgement, ridicule, and self-righteousness.

-If you are a liberal and you are sick of conservatives clutching their pearls in judgement of your secular hedonistic lifestyle, you don’t respond by clutching your own pearls in judgement of their fundamentalism.
-When my liberal friends attempt to deploy guilt and shame to enforce their world view, I want to scream “WHAT ARE YOU A FUCKING CATHOLIC?”
+If you are sick of conservatives clutching their pearls in judgement of your secular hedonistic lifestyle, you don’t respond by clutching your own pearls in judgement of their fundamentalism.
+When my liberal friends attempt to deploy guilt and shame to enforce their world view, I just want to scream “WHAT ARE YOU A FUCKING CATHOLIC?”